The Human Comedy (film): Cast

 Robert Mitchum (as Horse) and Don DeFore (as Texas) appear in small roles as soldiers who, with their buddy Fat, have a night off from training.
 Trying to meet girls and take in a movie, they meet Bess and Mary.
 Although they have character names and lines in the script (Mitchum portrays "Quentin"), both are uncredited.
-Carl Switzer, best known as "Alfalfa" in the Our Gang shorts, appears uncredited as Auggie, a friend of Ulysses.
+Carl Switzer, probably best known as "Alfalfa" in the Our Gang shorts, appears uncredited as Auggie, a friend of Ulysses.